unoplatform/uno/doc/blog/201906-porting-windows-calculator.md

 The Uno Platform supports the use of resw files, which means that those files are the exact same files that the original calculator uses.

-Note that the resources use the [attached property syntax](https://github.com/microsoft/calculator/blob/06c0dd9bd0f5971db9b17a782e1386037da38026/src/Calculator/Resources/de-DE/Resources.resw#L460) for narrator and tooltip support, such as :
+Note that the resources use the [attached property syntax](https://github.com/microsoft/calculator/blob/06c0dd9bd0f5971db9b17a782e1386037da38026/src/Calculator/Resources/de-DE/Resources.resw#L460) for narrator and tooltip support, such as:

 ```xml
   <data name="MemoryPivotItem.[using:Windows.UI.Xaml.Automation]AutomationProperties.Name" xml:space="preserve">